 Create a virtual machine

-Create a virtual machine with the az vm create command.
-The
+Create a virtual machine with az vm create.

---public-ip-sku Standardto the previous command.
-Learn more about Public IP address SKUs.
-If the virtual machine will be added to the back-end pool of a public Azure Load Balancer, the SKU of the virtual machine's public IP address must match the SKU of the load balancer's public IP address.
-For details, see Azure Load Balancer.
+For more information on public IP SKUs, see Public IP address SKUs.
+A virtual machine can be added to the backend pool of an Azure Load Balancer.
+The SKU of the public IP address must match the SKU of a load balancer's public IP.
+For more information, see Azure Load Balancer.

-View the public IP address assigned and confirm that it was created as a static, basic SKU address, with az network public-ip show:
+View the public IP address assigned and confirm that it was created as a static address, with az network public-ip show:

-az network public-ip show \ --resource-group myResourceGroup \ --name myPublicIpAddress \ --query [ipAddress,publicIpAllocationMethod,sku] \ --output table
+az network public-ip show \ --resource-group myResourceGroup \ --name myPublicIP \ --query [ipAddress,publicIpAllocationMethod,sku] \ --output table

 Do not modify the IP address settings within the virtual machine's operating system.
 The operating system is unaware of Azure public IP addresses.
 Though you can add private IP address settings to the operating system, we recommend not doing so unless necessary, and not until after reading Add a private IP address to an operating system.